 - Does the solution integrate with our workforce analytics, to enable plans to be measured and monitored?

 These questions are important when selecting the right HR analytics software or workforce intelligence solution.
 However in comparison to all of the items you should consider they are the tip of the iceberg.
-To see a full list of items you should examine when comparing different solutions download the Workforce Intelligence Solution Checklist.
+To see a full list of items you should examine when comparing different solutions download the People Analytics Solution Checklist.